kmturley/cordova-plugin-media-custom/README.md

 # cordova-plugin-media-custom

-A plugin for Cordova hybrid apps which allows custom overlays on the Camera.
+A plugin for Cordova hybrid apps which allows custom overlays on the Video Camera.
 Based on the Camera2Video example by the Android team.

 The following technologies are used in the app:
 * Apache Cordova `http://cordova.apache.org/`